inveniosoftware/docs-invenio-rdm/docs/releases/vNext/upgrade-vNext.md

 ### Update vocabularies

-A number of vocabularies have been enhanced with terms from the DataCite 4.4-4.7 releases, as well as other mapping improvements and translations.
-In order to update the vocabularies in your repository, you'll need to reload the fixtures with a command such as `invenio rdm-records add-to-fixture contributorsroles`.
-Vocabularies that have updates include:
+A number of out-of-the-box vocabularies have been enhanced with terms from the DataCite 4.4-4.7 releases, as well as other mapping improvements and translations.
+In order to update these in your repository, you'll need to reload their fixtures with `invenio rdm-records add-to-fixture <vocabulary fixture>`.
+The `<vocabulary fixture>` for vocabularies that have updates are:

 - datetypes
 - descriptiontypes